cobyfoster99/Interactive-frontend-project/README.md

 ### Technologies Used
 HTML - was used to display the content.
 CSS - was used to style the content displayed.
-JS - was used for reaching external sources (API's), modal popups and forms.
+JS - was used for reaching external sources (API's), modal popups, maps and forms.
 JQuery - The project uses JQuery to simplify DOM manipulation.
 Bootstrap - Minorly used for basic layout stup.
 Adobe XD - Used to create the wireframes and content.